Bulbous bow: Design considerations

 While the primary purpose of such bulbs is to reduce the power required to drive a vessel at its operating speed, their sea-keeping characteristics are also important.
 A ship's wave-making characteristics at its operating speed are reflected in its Froude number.
 A ship designer can compare the length at the water line for a design with and without a bulb necessary to power the vessel at its operating speed.
 The higher the speed, the bigger the benefit of the bulbous bow in diminishing the necessity for a longer water line to achieve the same power requirement.
 Bulbs typically are v-shaped on the bottom to minimise slamming in rough seas.

-Sonar domes

-Some warships specialised for anti-submarine warfare use a specifically shaped bulb as a hydrodynamic housing for a sonar transducer, which resembles a bulbous bow but the hydrodynamic effects are only incidental.
-The transducer is a large cylinder or sphere composed of a phased array of acoustic transducers.
-The entire compartment is flooded with water and the acoustic window of the bulb is made of fiber-reinforced plastic or another material (such as rubber) transparent to underwater sounds as they are transmitted and received.
-The transducer bulb places the sonar equipment at the greatest possible distance from the ship's own noise-generating propulsion system.